Using node groups with GPUs and no pre-installed drivers

 -

 Create a Managed Service for Kubernetes cluster with any suitable configuration.
-When creating it, specify the security groups prepared in advance.
+When creating them, specify the security groups prepared earlier.

 -

 Create a node group on a platform with a GPU, and enable Do not install GPU drivers.
-Specify the security groups prepared in advance.
+Specify the security groups prepared earlier.

 -